expo/expo/docs/pages/build-reference/android-builds.md

 1. Check if the git index is clean - this means that there aren't any uncommitted changes.
 If it's not clean, an error is thrown.
 We use git to prepare a tarball of your project to upload to the build service.
 2. Prepare the credentials needed for the build unless `builds.android.PROFILE_NAME.withoutCredentials` is set to `true`.

-   Depending on the value of `builds.android.PROFILE_NAME.credentialsSource`, the credentials are obtained from either the local `credentials.json` file or from the EAS servers.
-If the `auto` or `remote` mode is selected but no credentials exist yet, you're offered to generate a new keystore.
+   - Depending on the value of `builds.android.PROFILE_NAME.credentialsSource`, the credentials are obtained from either the local `credentials.json` file or from the EAS servers.
+If the `auto` or `remote` mode is selected but no credentials exist yet, you're prompted to generate a new keystore.

 3. Additional step for **generic** projects: Check if the Android project is configured to be buildable on the EAS servers.